Master of Industrial Distribution in Industrial Distribution

 All degree requirements must be completed within a period of seven consecutive years for the degree to be granted.
 A course will be considered valid until seven years after the end of the semester in which it was taken.
 Graduate credit for coursework which is more than seven calendar years old may not be used to satisfy degree requirements.

-To maintain good academic standing, an MID student must maintain a minimum cumulative 3.000 GPR each semester.
-If a student fails to attain a cumulative 3.000 GPR, he or she is placed on academic probation.
-A student on academic probation must raise his/her cumulative GPR to 3.000 or above by the end of the next 9 hours of coursework or within one calendar year, whichever comes first.
-If this requirement is not met, the MID Program Director will recommend that the Office of Graduate and Professional Studies block the student from further enrollment.
+To maintain good academic standing, an MID student must maintain a minimum cumulative 3.000 GPA each semester.
+If a student fails to attain a cumulative 3.000 GPA, he or she is placed on academic probation.
+A student on academic probation must raise his/her cumulative GPA to 3.000 or above by the end of the next 6 hours of coursework.
+If this requirement is not met, the MID Program Director will recommend that the Graduate and Professional School block the student from further enrollment.
 If a student is blocked from further enrollment in the MID program, he or she shall not be permitted to enroll in other MID courses.

-An MID student must attain a minimum cumulative 3.000 GPR on MID core courses.
+An MID student must attain a minimum cumulative of 3.000 GPA on MID core courses.

 A foreign language is not required for the Master of Industrial Distribution degree.